mastodon-ml/relay/docs/installation.md

 Installation and management via Docker can be handled with the `docker.sh` script.
 To install ActivityRelay, run the install command.
-Once the image is built and the container is created, your will be asked to fill out some config options for your relay.
+Once the image is built and the container is created, you will be asked to fill out some config options for your relay.
+An address and port can be specified to change what the relay listens on.

-	./docker.sh install
+	./docker.sh install 0.0.0.0 6942

 Finally start it up.
-It will be listening on TCP port 8080.
+It will be listening on TCP localhost:8080 by default.

 	./docker.sh start